 Special Educational Needs and Disability

 Some children, at some point in their school career, may have special educational needs (SEN).
-Most children’s needs will be met by their ordinary (mainstream) school, often with support from outside specialists.
+Most children’s needs will be met by their school, often with support from outside specialists.

-If you think your child has a learning difficulty at school, make an appointment to talk to your child’s teacher or our ask to see one of the SEN team.
+If you think your child has a learning difficulty at school, make an appointment to talk to your child’s teacher or ask to see one of the SEND team.

-Miss Karen Breakwell - Special Educational Needs Co-ordinator (SENCo)
+Miss Karen Breakwell - Special Educational Needs and Disability Co-ordinator (SENDCo)

 Mrs Sally Robson - Child Advocate